-Source: UNICEF, WHO, World Bank Group joint malnutrition estimates, 2019 edition.
-Note: Eastern Asia excluding Japan; Oceania excluding Australia and New Zealand; The Northern America sub-regional average based on United States data.
-There is no estimate available for the More Developed Region or for sub-regions of Europe or Australia and New Zealand due to insufficient population coverage.
-Aggregates may not add up due to rounding and/or lack of estimates for the More Developed Region.
+Source: UNICEF, WHO, World Bank Group joint malnutrition estimates, 2018 edition.
+Note: \Eastern Asia excluding Japan; \\Oceania excluding Australia and New Zealand, \\\The Northern America sub-regional average based on United States data; There is no estimate available for the More Developed Region or for sub-regions of Europe or Australia and New Zealand.
+Aggregates may not add up due to rounding.

-Africa is the only region where the number of stunted children has risen Trends in the number (millions) of stunted children under 5, by United Nations region/sub-region, 2000 and 2018
+Africa is the only region where the number of stunted children has risen

+Trends in the number (millions) of stunted children under 5, by United Nations region/sub-region, 2000 and 2017

-Source: UNICEF, WHO, World Bank Group joint malnutrition estimates, 2019 edition.
-Note: Asia and Eastern Asia excluding Japan; Oceania excluding Australia and New Zealand; Northern America sub-regional average based on United States data only.
-There is no estimate available for the More Developed Region or for sub-regions of Europe or Australia and New Zealand due to insufficient population coverage. †represents regions/subregions where the change has been statistically significant; see page 13 for the 95% confidence intervals for graphed estimates.
+Source: UNICEF, WHO, World Bank Group joint malnutrition estimates, 2018 edition.
+Note: \Asia and Eastern Asia excluding Japan. \\Oceania excluding Australia and New Zealand. \\\Northern America sub-regional average based on United States data only.
+There is no estimate available for the More Developed Region or for sub-regions of Europe or Australia and New Zealand. †represents regions/subregions where the change has been statistically significant; see page 13 for the 95% confidence intervals for graphed estimates.

-Source: UNICEF, WHO, World Bank Group joint malnutrition estimates, 2019 edition.
-Note: Eastern Asia excluding Japan; Oceania excluding Australia and New Zealand; Northern America sub-regional average based on United States data.
-There is no estimate available for the sub-regions of Europe or Australia and New Zealand due to insufficient population coverage.
+Source: UNICEF, WHO, World Bank Group joint malnutrition estimates, 2018 edition.
+Note: \Eastern Asia excluding Japan; \\Oceania excluding Australia and New Zealand, There is no estimate available for the sub-regions of Europe or Australia and New Zealand.
 These maps are stylized and not to scale and do not reflect a position by UNICEF, WHO or World Bank Group on the legal status of any country or territory or the delimitation of any frontiers.
-The legend contains a category for ≥15 per cent (pink) but there is no sub-region with a rate this high.
+The legend contains a category for >15 per cent (pink) but there is no sub-region with a rate this high.